Α,β-Unsaturated carbonyl compound: Reactions of α,β-unsaturated carbonyls

 α,β-Unsaturated carbonyls are electrophilic at both the carbonyl carbon as well as the β-carbon.
 Depending on conditions, either site is attacked by nucleophiles.
 Additions to the alkene are called conjugate additions.
 One type of conjugate addition is the Michael addition, which is used commercially in the conversion of mesityl oxide into isophorone.
 Owing to their extended conjugation, α,β-unsaturated carbonyls are prone to polymerization.
 In terms of industrial scale, polymerization dominates the use of α,β-unsaturated carbonyls.
-Again because of their electrophilic character, the alkene portion of α,β-unsaturated carbonyls are good dienophiles in Diels–Alder reactions.
-They can be further activated by Lewis acids, which bind to the carbonyl oxygen. α,β-Unsaturated carbonyls are good ligands for low-valent metal complexes, examples being Fe(bda)(CO)3 and tris(dibenzylideneacetone)dipalladium(0).
+Again because of their electrophilic character, the alkene portion of α,β-unsaturated carbonyls is good dienophiles in Diels–Alder reactions.
+They can be further activated by Lewis acids, which bind to the carbonyl oxygen. α,β-Unsaturated carbonyls are good ligands for low-valent metal complexes, examples being (bda)Fe(CO)3 and tris(dibenzylideneacetone)dipalladium(0).

 α,β-Unsaturated carbonyls are readily hydrogenated.
 Hydrogenation can target the carbonyl or the alkene (conjugate reduction) selectively, or both functional groups.

 Enones undergo the Nazarov cyclization reaction and in the Rauhut–Currier reaction (dimerization).

+When appropriately irradiated, they undergo enone–alkene cycloadditions.